OpenBubbles/site/index.md

   - icon: 🎉
     title: Reactions and Replies
     details: React, reply, edit, and unsend formatted messages with your friends.
+  - icon: ⏲️
+    title: Send Later
+    details: Schedule messages for business or to loved ones.
+Send at the perfect time.
   - icon: 🖌️
     title: Customizable
     details: Choose between iOS, Material, and Samsung themes.
 Enable dynamic colors for a personalized look.